mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ## How to use split pages

-Before you begin using this pattern, read through [the limitations](#limitations) to make sure this is the right option for your site.
+Before you begin using this pattern, read about its [limitations](#limitations) to make sure it's the right option for your site.

 ### 1. Create the main page

-The main page is where all the partial markdown files will be combined and displayed.
+The main page is where you will combine all the partial markdown files.

 1. Create an `index.js` file.
 The main file must be a JavaScript file to make sure the scroll spy on the sidebar works correctly.
 2. In the frontmatter of the page:
    - Add `splitPages: true` to the frontmatter.
    - Add `order` to choose the order of appears in the `NavgiationAccordion`.
    - Set `hideFeedback: true` (usually).
+If your partial files will have feedback enabled, you'll want to disable the feedback from also appearing at the bottom of the page.
 3. Import each markdown file in the main page.
 4. Import the `splitPages` function to override the page's headings.
 (Depending on your set-up, this step may happen in the site's page-shell instead.)